BlastOfMihh/Fruits-Classificator-CNN/README.md

 # Fruits classificator Model using Convolutional Neural Netoworks

-For this model I used a convolutional neural network model that classifies fruits with the following classification :
+For this model I used a convolutional neural network model that classifies fruits with the following layers:
 ```
 model=nn.Sequential(
     nn.Conv2d(in_channels=3, out_channels=10, kernel_size=10),